-The undersigned, revoking all prior proxies, hereby constitutes and appoints and , as proxies, and each or either of them, with full power of substitution, and hereby authorizes them to represent the undersigned at the special meeting of shareholders of Guaranty Financial Corporation ("Guaranty") to be held on , , 2004, at im. at located at , Charlottesville, Virginia, and at any adjournments or postponements thereof, with all power then possessed by the undersigned, and to vote, at that meeting or any adjournment or postponement thereof, which the undersigned would be entitled to vote if personally present in the manner specified below.
+The undersigned, revoking all prior proxies, hereby constitutes and appoints Douglas E. Caton and Oscar W. Smith Jr., as proxies, and each or either of them, with full power of substitution, and hereby authorizes them to represent the undersigned at the special meeting of shareholders of Guaranty Financial Corporation ("Guaranty") to be held on Thursday, April 22, 2004, at 10:00 a.m. at Glenmore County Club, located at 1750 Piper Way, Keswick, Virginia, and at any adjournments or postponements thereof, with all power then possessed by the undersigned, and to vote, at that meeting or any adjournment or postponement thereof, which the undersigned would be entitled to vote if personally present in the manner specified below.

-- 1. Approval of the Agreement and Plan of Reorganization, dated as of December 18, 2003, by and between Union Bankshares Corporation ("Union") and Guaranty, and a related Plan of Merger (together, the "merger agreement"), providing for the merger of Guaranty with and into Union upon the terms and conditions therein. - □ FOR □ AGAINST □ ABSTAIN - Approval of the adjournment of the special meeting to a later date or dates, if necessary, to permit further solicitation of proxies if there are not sufficient votes at the time of the special meeting to approve the merger agreement.
+1. Approval of the Agreement and Plan of Reorganization, dated as of December 18, 2003, by and between Union Bankshares Corporation ("Union") and Guaranty, and a related Plan of Merger (together, the "merger agreement"), providing for the merger of Guaranty with and into Union upon the terms and conditions therein.

+□ FOR

+□ AGAINST

-ABSTAIN
+□ ABSTAIN